Case Presentation

 A 2D echocardiography showed a 6.2mm peri membranous Ventricular septal defect with left to right shunt; valvular Pulmonary Stenosis with a 70mm Hg of PSG; Enlarged Right ventricle, Right atrium with a flat Inter-ventricular septal motion, Aorta arising from the Right ventricle; DORV and 2-4 mm PDA with left to right shunting.

-The child was shifted to a pre-warmed operating theatre, routine monitors (ECG, Pulse oximeter, Non-invasive blood pressure monitor, temperature probe) were attached.
+On the day of the surgery, the child was shifted to a pre-warmed operating theatre and routine monitoring devices (Electrocardiogram (ECG), Pulse oximeter, Non-invasive blood pressure, temperature probe) were attached.
 Premedication of Injection Glycopyrrolate 0.032mg, Injection Fentanyl 8mcg IV was given.
-Induction was done with Injection Ketamine 8mg IV and Injection Succinylcholine 9 mg IV after pre oxygenation with 100% for 5 minutes.
-The child was intubated with 3.5mm Uncuffed endotracheal tube with direct laryngoscopy.
-Maintenance of anesthesia was done with mixture of Oxygen and Sevoflurane (MAC - 1) using JR circuit, Injection Atracurium 2mg IV loading dose and a maintenance dose of 0.4mg Injection Fentanyl 1 mcg/kg IV was given as per need.
+After pre oxygenation with 100% oxygen for 5 minutes, induction was done with Ketamine 8mg IV and Succinylcholine 9 mg IV.
+The child was intubated with 3.5mm Uncuffed endotracheal tube under direct laryngoscopy.
+Maintenance of anesthesia was done with mixture of Oxygen and Sevoflurane (MAC-1) using Jackson- Reese (JR) circuit, Atracurium 2mg IV loading dose and a maintenance dose of 0.4mg IV after intervals of 15-20 minutes.
+For analgesia, Fentanyl 1 mcg/kg IV was given as per need.

 The child remained hemodynamically stable intraoperatively.
 IV fluids of 40 mL vol Lactated ringers was administered during the peri operative period.
-Injection Dexamethasone 0.8mg IV and Inj.
-Calcium gluconate 40mg IV was given at the end of the procedure.
-Neuromuscular blockade was reversed with Injection Neostigmine 0.8mg IV and Inj. glycopyrrolate 0.06mg IV.
-The child was extubated with good motor power and spontaneous respiration.
-Injection Paracetamol 60 mg IV was given for Post operative analgesia and the child was shifted to surgical ICU.
+Dexamethasone 0.8mg IV and Calcium gluconate 40mg IV was given at the end of the procedure.
+Neuromuscular blockade was reversed with Neostigmine 0.8mg IV and Glycopyrrolate 0.06mg IV as the child started showing signs of spontaneous respiration and weaning off muscle relaxation.
+Subsequently, infant was extubated with good motor power and spontaneous respiration.
+Paracetamol 60 mg IV was given for post operative analgesia and the child was shifted to the Pediatric Intensive Care Unit (PICU).

 Discussion

 In our scenario IV opioid was the mainstay analgesic agent.
 Regional anesthesia was avoided due to the altered hepatic physiology.
-Bradycardia induced by traction on the IVC and liver and peritoneum were managed with Injection Atropine IV.
-Warm ambient temperature of the operating room was maintained and complete draping the child was done to prevent hypothermia.
+Bradycardia induced by traction on the Inferior vena cava (IVC) and liver and peritoneum were managed with Atropine IV.
+In order to prevent hypothermia, the operating room was kept at a comfortable temperature, and the infant was completely draped.
+Care was taken to ensure that the IV line was clear of air bubbles as they have the potential to cause fatal paradoxical embolism due to right-to-left shunting.

 References